Salah-A-hmed/ML-Intro-Practical-Guide/End_to_End_ML_Lifecycle/README.md

 * Evaluate model performance
 * Save and deploy the model using Streamlit

-> **Note for beginners:** The goal is to make all steps simple and understandable, with explanations for terms that may be unfamiliar.
+> **Note:** The goal is to make all steps simple and understandable, with explanations for terms that may be unfamiliar.

 ---